Tired-Fox/bevy_cs_managed/README.md

 - [ ] Bundle the users .Net with final compiled dll files for distrobution
 - [ ] Optionally use [Mono]() for all platforms or mobile and web

+### Notes

+- Opting to bind Runtime methods by writing a delegate signature with `[UnmanagedFunctionPointer(CallingConvention.Cdecl)]` and a matching method with the same signature to allow for `out` c# params
+- C# `Engine` namespace will have an static `Interop` class with a table of unmanaged delegates that point to rust functions that can be called from Managed code.
+- C# `Engine` namespace will have a static `Interop` class with a pointer to the current `world` to allow for context sensitive `interop` calls to manipulate and query the `world`